 Barron’s CapitalCrew Organization, which includes PTS, currently owns a substantial real estate portfolio, drug rehabilitation facility, and other innovative projects.

 Barron is currently shaping the future by developing new technology and bringing to life his vision of a 21st century consumer delivery-on-demand service.
-This patented new delivery system, Consumeron, could prove to be a paradigm shift in e-commerce that will overshadow the likes of Amazon.com.
+This patented new delivery system, Consumeron, could prove to be a paradigm shift for the on-demand economy.

 Mark Bowen Barron is happily single and lives in Bel-Air, California.